OCA/brand/contract_payment_mode_brand/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This addon limit payment mode selection is contract to the brand allowed payment mode.
+This addon limits payment mode selection in contract to the brand's allowed.

 **Table of contents**